 In certain conditions, the naturally occurring algae Prymnesium parvum can release toxins that can cause extensive fish kills.
 Such events have had severe impacts on the Upper Thurne fishery and yet until recently little was known about the factors that can cause this.
 Our previous strategy was to oversee research and management interventions needed.
-We are reliant on the statutory authorities to implement these recommendations and as yet after 3 years little has being addressed by the Environment Agency in terms of management actions..
+We are reliant on the statutory authorities to implement these recommendations.